Mexican journalist killed 6 weeks after colleague's murder

+After initially halting his reporting for a few weeks and closing the Monitor Michoacan office following the killing of camera operator Roberto Toledo, Linares returned to reporting and resumed publishing the online news site.

+He wrote stories about the monarch butterflies that winter in the mountains around Zitacuaro, butterfly-related festivities and other hyper-local and state news — but gone was the criticism of local officials he was known for before Toledo’s killing.

-But the threat for journalists had persisted, something Linares seemed to expect.
+Still, the threat for journalists had persisted, something Linares seemed to expect.

 On Jan.
 31, the day Toledo was killed, Linares looked straight at the camera and said, “There are names.
 We know where all of this comes from.”